zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 	ms.date="11/17/2014"
 	ms.author="tomfitz"/>

-# Zum Service Management von PHP verwenden
+# How to use Service Management from PHP

-Diese Anleitung zeigt Ihnen, programmgesteuert durchführen allgemeiner Service-Management-Aufgaben in PHP.
-Die [ServiceManagementRestProxy] Klasse der [Azure SDK für PHP][download-SDK-PHP] unterstützt den programmgesteuerten Zugriff auf viele der Dienst Management-ähnliche Funktionen, die in der [Verwaltungsportal][management-portal] (z. b **Erstellen, aktualisieren und Löschen von Cloud-Diensten, Bereitstellungen und Speicherdienste Bezugsgruppen**).
-Diese Funktionalität kann nützlich beim Erstellen von Anwendungen, die programmgesteuerten Zugriff auf Service-Management benötigen.
+This guide will show you how to programmatically perform common service management tasks from PHP.
+The [ServiceManagementRestProxy] class in the [Azure SDK for PHP][download-SDK-PHP] supports programmatic access to much of the service management-related functionality that is available in the [management portal][management-portal] (such as **creating, updating, and deleting cloud services, deployments, storage services, and affinity groups**).
+This functionality can be useful in building applications that need programmatic access to service management.

-## Was ist Service Management
+## What is Service Management
-Die Service Management API stellt programmgesteuerten Zugriff auf die Dienst-Verwaltung-Funktionalität durch die [Verwaltungsportal][management-portal].
-Das Azure SDK für PHP können Sie Ihren Cloud-Services, Storage-Konten und Bezugsgruppen zu verwalten.
+The Service Management API provides programmatic access to much of the service management functionality available through the [management portal][management-portal].
+The Azure SDK for PHP allows you to manage your cloud services, storage accounts, and affinity groups.

-Um die Service-API verwenden, müssen Sie [Azure Konto erstellen][win-azure-account].
+To use the Service Management API, you will need to [create an Azure account][win-azure-account].

-## Konzepte
+## Concepts
-Das Azure SDK für PHP-Wickel die [Azure Servicemanagement API][svc-mgmt-rest-api], which is a REST API.
+The Azure SDK for PHP wraps the [Azure Service Management API][svc-mgmt-rest-api], which is a REST API.
 All API operations are performed over SSL and mutually authenticated using X.509 v3 certificates.
 The management service may be accessed from within a service running in Azure, or directly over the Internet from any application that can send an HTTPS request and receive an HTTPS response.

 ## Create a PHP application